What’s an Old Fashioned?

 No infuser?
 No problem.
 Just burn a small stick of applewood or hickory and place your whiskey bottle upside down over the top.
 Lift the bottle off and cap it whilst still upside down to catch the smoke.

-Next, pour your cocktail from the mixing jug to the smoke bottle and shake.
-After two to three minutes, transfer to a ready and waiting rocks glass (a tumbler with a wide mouth and heavy bottom) complete with a fresh ball of ice.
+Next, pour your cocktail from the mixing jug to the smoke bottle and swirl (don’t shake!).
+After two to three minutes, transfer to a ready and waiting rocks glass and pour over your chunky ice.

 To make your Old Fashioned cocktail real easy on the eye, finish off with a garnish.
 Traditionally this calls for a swirl of orange peel and maraschino cherry.
-But feel free to get creative with your presentation and garnish – your base spirit might call for something a little different.
+Express the peel over the drink and rim the outside of the glass before popping it in the drink.

 Our signature recipe is below: